timGalk/NWAlgo/README.md

 The lenght of sequences is limited to 20 characters.There aren't oppurtunity to have a detailed report.
 ### Report mode
 The lenght of sequences is unlimited.
 There are oppurtunity to have a detailed report in PDF format and PNG image. **Warning:** The report will be saved in the folder of program 'results'.
 Launch the program as admin to have a permission to save the report in this folder.
 The report will be saved in the folder of program 'results'.
 Launch the program as admin to have a permission to save the report in this folder.
+### MSA mode
+The lenght of sequences is unlimited.
+There are oppurtunity to have a detailed report in PDF format and PNG image. **Warning:** The report will be saved in the folder of program 'results'.
+Launch the program as admin to have a permission to save the report in this folder.
+The report will be saved in the folder of program 'results'.
+Launch the program as admin to have a permission to save the report in this folder.